welaika/wordless_gem/README.md

 - `wordless help` shows some help.
 - `wordless wp mysite` creates a `mysite` directory and installs the latest stable release of WordPress.
 - `wordless wp --locale=fr_FR --bare` installs the French version of WordPress, and removes default plugins and themes.
-- `wordless install` installs the Wordless plugin in the current WordPress installation as a git submodule.
+- `wordless install` installs the Wordless plugin in the current WordPress installation

 ## Caveats

 - If you attempt to download a WordPress localization that's outdated, the latest English version will be downloaded instead.
-- Currently, the Wordless plugin is installed as a git submodule, so your WordPress directory must be a git repo.
 - Has not been tested under Windows.
 - Running the specs is very verbose because of terminal output.
 If anyone knows how to silence it, a pull request will be very appreciated.